 Building software is a great experiment.
 Many times we are required to do what has not been done before; this is core to innovation work.
 However, a lot of the iteration and experimenting tends to happen before software is shipped.
+That's where the concept of test in production comes into play.
 Building something from scratch or even jumping into an older project mid-stream requires lots of iteration.

 Let’s illustrate this with an example.
 Customers are asking for an updated UI view for their dashboards; they want something that surfaces the most relevant information faster.
 Now that the product team has collected those requirements, it’s up to engineering to figure out how to best build it.
 There might be a few potential solutions: